Mont Castor is a ski area located in the province of Quebec in Canada. The resort is in the town of Matane, QC.

 Expert trails (identified by a black diamond... or two) are the hardest slopes on the mountain, and have very steep gradients over 40%.

 Mont Castor can be beginner-friendly, depending on the runs you take.
 While it ranks in the lower half of all North American ski areas in terms of overall difficulty, it still has 67% of its trails rated at or above intermediate.

-Mont Castor Ski Resort is located in the province of Quebec, Canada.
-This ski area is nearby the town of Matane, QC.
+Mont Castor is located in the province of Quebec, Canada.
+This ski area is nearest the town of Matane, QC.

 Matane, QC G4W Canada